 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Gharibi, Zahra, "Modeling Kidney Transplantation Decisions: Regulatory Oversight, Information Sharing, and Post-Transplant Drug Choice" (2018).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 2.